Keeping Alberta Affordable: Eligible seniors and families with children under 18 can apply for $600 affordability payments. Learn more and apply now

 Coal-fired electricity generation will be phased out by Dec 31, 2029.

-As part of the Coal Workforce Transition Fund, the Coal and Electricity Transition Tuition Voucher provides affected coal workers with a maximum of $12,000 to pursue post-secondary education to train for new careers.
+As part of the Coal Workforce Transition Fund, the Coal and Electricity Transition Tuition (CETT) Voucher provides affected coal workers with a maximum of $12,000 to pursue post-secondary education to train for new careers.

 You can use the voucher while receiving financial assistance from other programs, such as EI benefits, bridge to re-employment grant and student aid.